Philly NAACP opens way for new leadership

 Felton said he will seek reelection as first vice president.

-In an email, Hicks said she was aiming to become the first female president of the local branch.
-She did not detail other candidates running in the office's election.
+In her email, Hicks said she was aiming to become the first female president of the local branch.
+She did not detail other candidates running in the election.

 Hicks said the city was in crisis and, if elected, she pledged to “work with anyone, anywhere, if it means we can prevent more lives being lost to violence, create opportunities for our youth to thrive economically and to ensure families have the vital resources they need and the education they deserve.”